wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 A competitor to Delta metadata layer on top of Parquet is <a target="_blank" href="https://www.theregister.com/2023/01/03/apache_iceberg/">Apache Iceberg</a>, used by Snowflake, Cloudera, and Google's BigLake.

 The SQL language to manipulate data was invented in the 1970s (by IBM) and standardized as ISO 9075 in 1986.
-However, Oracle, Microsoft, IBM, and others each have their own proprietary dialects.
+However, each database vendor have their own proprietary dialects.
+Oracle's PL/SQL.
+IBM's pgSQL.
 Microsft's T-SQL (for Transac-SQL) is a superset of SQL with additional commands (such as EXEC to rename databases).

 The SQL language has also been enhanced for use with "NoSQL", Graph, and now Datalake databases.